Final report for SW16-013

-During Year 3 of this project, collaborators created one peer-reviewed factsheet, four popular press articles, and two newsletter articles about wild bird management strategies on dairies.
+During this project, collaborators created factsheets, popular press articles, and newsletter articles about wild bird management strategies on dairies.
 These articles were often featured in national or international dairy magazines and websites.
 Other types of outreach included scientific presentations at national meetings, exhibit booths at fairs and meetings, presentations to dairy producers and community members, and on-farm tours.
 In the last year of this project, we held two workshops/demonstrations.
 Attendees included dairy producers, crop producers, beef producers, and regional conservation district professionals.

 - Wild bird migration patterns

 - Use of sustainable pest bird deterrence methods